Abhiram453/ecommerce-follow-along/follow-along/README.md

 - Displayed the profile photo, name, and email in one section.
 - Displayed the address in another section with an "Add Address" button.
 - Displayed "No address found" if there is no address.
+# Milestone 21: Creating Address Form

+In this milestone, we focused on creating a frontend form to allow users to add their address details.
+This form collects information such as country, city, address lines, zip code, and address type.
+Additionally, we implemented navigation from the profile page to the address form page when the "Add Address" button is clicked.

+This milestone enhances the user experience by enabling users to manage their addresses conveniently.

+---

+### 1. Creating Address Form Frontend Page
+**File**: `src/pages/AddAddress.jsx`
+**Changes**:
+- Designed a form to collect the following address details:
+  - **Country**
+  - **City**
+  - **Address Line 1**
+  - **Address Line 2**
+  - **Zip Code**
+  - **Address Type** (e.g., Home, Work, Other)
+- Used React state to manage form inputs.
+- Styled the form using Tailwind CSS for a clean and responsive design.

+---

+### 2. Managing Address State
+**File**: `src/pages/AddAddress.jsx`
+**Changes**:
+- Created a state object to store the input address details.
+- Implemented `onChange` handlers for each input field to update the state dynamically.
+- Added a "Save Address" button to submit the form.

+---

+### 3. Navigating to the Address Form Page
+**File**: `src/pages/Profile.jsx`
+**Changes**:
+- Updated the "Add Address" button to navigate to the `AddAddress` page using `react-router-dom`.
+- Ensured smooth navigation between the profile page and the address form page.

+---

+### 4. Submitting the Address Form
+**File**: `src/pages/AddAddress.jsx`
+**Changes**:
+- Added a function to handle form submission.
+- Validated the input fields to ensure all required details are provided.
+- Prepared the form data to be sent to the backend (to be implemented in future milestones).

+---